 - filing and observing the waiting periods may avoid public and political criticism.

-Factors that tend to suggest a filing should be made include:
+Factors that tend to suggest a filing should be made include questions such as:

-- Does the target have classified contracts or access to classified information requiring facility or personal security clearances?
+- Does the target have classified contracts or access to classified information requiring facility or personnel security clearances?